Nerang Tiles | Floor Tiles & Wall Tiles Gold Coast

 In wet areas like showers and around swimming pools a build-up of various contaminants like body fat, oils, soap residue and liquid spills may occur.
 In humid conditions organic growth, algae and mould may appear.
 These potential contaminants can be removed with an appropriate, heavy-duty (problem solving) cleaner.

-Slip-Resistant Tile Surfaces
+Slip-Resistant Tile Surface

 Textured or profiled slip-resistant tile surfaces may attract various fibres, organic dirt and liquid substances which create a gradual build-up of grime.
 These surfaces will require regular maintenance, including the use of a rubber stubble or micro-fibre broom, to agitate and remove potential contaminants.